w3c/wai-media-guide/transcripts.md

 ## Where to Put Transcripts

 Make it is easy for users to know that a transcript is available and to get to the transcript.
+For example, put the transcript itself or a link to the transcript right under the video.

-For media on your website, often it's best to include the transcript on the same page.
+For media on your website, usually it's best to include the transcript on the same page.
 Here's an [example descriptive transcript at the bottom of same page with a video](https://www.w3.org/WAI/perspective-videos/captions/#transcript).

 When your media is hosted elsewhere, you might have the transcript on a separate web page.
 Here's an [example podcast transcript on separate page](https://www.w3.org/WAI/highlights/200606wcag2interview.html).